-“The moment you make the decision, and the commitment, and take the initiative to step out of old patterns and into whatever it takes to create the life you really want, then growth becomes inevitable.” - Jeffrey
+“The moment you make the decision, and the commitment, and take the initiative to step out of old patterns and into the life you really want, then magic happens and growth becomes inevitable .” - Jeffrey

 For most of us, adversity is a fact of life.
 Researchers have estimated that 75 percent of all people experience some form of trauma in life - the loss of a loved one, the diagnosis of an illness, the pain of divorce or separation, the shock of an accident, assault, or environmental disaster (From Stephen Joseph, PhD, Author of What Doesn't Kill Us, The New Psychology of Posttraumatic Growth).

 Trauma quite simply means to be wounded, either physically or emotionally.
 Because we are conceived and grow in the environment of the womb, wounds can also occur before or during birth, or may even be passed down epigenetically from previous generations.
 In the first year of life especially, a certain quality of attunement between primary caregiver(s) and infant is required for healthy brain and nervous system development.
 Considering this, I believe that trauma is an extremely common experience for most humans, and that the percentage of people affected is actually much closer to 100%.
 Clearly, trauma causes suffering for millions, or possibly even billions of people.
 Because these wounds can result in an imbalance of the autonomic nervous system, they can be present even for someone who is on a spiritual or growth path, or is otherwise making healthy lifestyle choices.
 It can manifest in many strange ways, including addictions, an almost unlimited variety of mental or physical health problems, high or low energy, the tendency towards emotional upsets, anxiety, depression, eating disorders, phobias, an inaccurate sense of self, and the inability to form close and nourishing relationships.
 Left unresolved, it deprives us of energy and prevents us from reaching our highest potential.